MGXlab/MetabSpace/README.md

 This MetabSpace directory contains codes, data, and instructions for using the "chemical characteristics vector" approach for capturing the chemical space of biomes and mapping them using LC-MS/MS data.
 The main article related to MetabSpace is "*insertwhenarticleout*"

+Data for the article is in Zenodo: "*Add zenodo doi*"

 ## General description